 Again, it’s best to offer a range of delivery options, especially for customers who are willing to pay more for expedited or next-day service.
-In general, it’s good practice to keep shipping costs as low as possible while keeping an eye on profit margins—for example, offering free shipping for orders that surpass a certain monetary threshold (“Free shipping on orders over $100!”) is a particularly popular strategy.
+In general, it’s good practice to keep shipping costs as low as possible while keeping an eye profit margins—for example, offering free shipping for orders that surpass a certain monetary threshold (“Free shipping orders over $100!”) is a particularly popular strategy.

 Another big factor e-commerce customers look for is a clear return policy.
 Many of them simply won’t order from a website without a clear and convenient way to return merchandise.
 A customer-centric, all-inclusive return policy gives customers a more favorable perspective